Patient born with cleft lip and palate deformity

 Increasing difficulty with speech with the passage of time

-The patient has always had problems with clear word formation since childhood.
-He has always had difficulty with pronunciation of certain sounds.
+The patient has always had problems with clear word-formation since childhood.
+He has always had difficulty with the pronunciation of certain sounds.
 His parents felt that there was a nasal quality to his voice.
 It sounded like he was talking through his nose at times.

 The patient had faced a lot of difficulties during his school days.
 Teachers had constantly complained that they could not understand his speech.
 He had also been subjected to teasing by his peers.
 All these factors made him withdrawn and he had very few friends.

 Initial visit to a local hospital for surgical consultation